Kissaki/log4go/README.md

-log4go, forked from http://log4go.googlecode.com/ to apply fixes and patches, and provide it as Git.
+log4go, forked from http://log4go.googlecode.com/ to apply fixes and patches, and to provide it with Git.

 Installation
 ============

 Run

 	goinstall github.com/Kissaki/log4go